tomerm/MLClassification/TrainAndTest/README.md

 Name | Possible Values | Comments
 --- | --- | ---
-w2vCreate | yes/*no* | If 'yes', new W2V model will be created.
-Use 'no', if you need change some parameters only. w2vCorpusPath | <path> | Relative path to the file, containing text corpus. w2vEpochs | 100 | Number of epochs in training W2V model w2vDim | 100 | Dimension of created word vectors
+need_create_model | True/*False* | If 'True', new W2V model will be created.
+Use 'False', if you need change some parameters only. data_corpus_path | <path> | Relative path to the file, containing text corpus. epochs_total | 100 | Number of epochs in training W2V model vectors_dimension | 100 | Dimension of created word vectors
-w2vModelPath | <path> | Relative path to W2V model (file with word vectors)
+model_path | <path> | Relative path to W2V model (file with word vectors)

-_Note: 'w2vDim' and 'w2vModelPath' can be used by other processes, which need word embedding._
+_Note: 'vectors_dimension' and 'model_path' can be used by other processes, which need word embedding._

 ## Data Loading
 _DataLoader_ load all data, needed for training and testing models (including W2V data, if required).
 All this is placed into